Submission and assessment

 In order to deliberate legitimately, at least three fifths of the Examination Board members who are qualified to vote must be present, whether or not via video conference.

-If the Examination Board takes a positive decision after the public defence, one of the supervisors may hold a laudatio for the doctoral student and his/her dissertation.
+After handing over the diploma, the supervisor(s) may hold a laudatio for the doctoral student and its dissertation.

 Practical aspects